Agnieszka000/Cybersecurity_Expertise_Path/README.md

-> This document contains an overview of material I mastered in the cybersecurity area divided into platforms:
+> This document contains an overview of material I mastered in the cybersecurity area throughout my learning path:

 # I. Certificates and Certificate Courses: